binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ### Cryptography on the Client (AKA Untrusted Crypto) {#web-applications-risks-that-solution-causes-cryptography-on-the-client}

-The Web Cryptography API specification provides [algorithm recommendations](https://dvcs.w3.org/hg/webcrypto-api/raw-file/tip/spec/Overview.html#algorithm-recommendations-implementers), that are not necessarily optimal, such as the most commonly used 30 year old AES-**CBC** mode of operation that have known vulnerabilities, and caveats that you must know about in order to use securely, such as:
+The Web Cryptography API specification provides [algorithm recommendations](https://dvcs.w3.org/hg/webcrypto-api/raw-file/tip/spec/Overview.html#algorithm-recommendations-implementers), that are not necessarily optimal, such as the most commonly used 30 year old AES-**CBC** mode of operation that has known vulnerabilities, and caveats that you must know about in order to use securely, such as:

 * The message must be padded to a multiple of the cipher block size
 * Encryption is sequential, it cannot be parallelized, because each block of plaintext must be XORed with the previous block of ciphertext before being encrypted.
 Because of this, each block of ciphertext depends on all previously processed blocks of plaintext up to that point